 You must read and understand the method and other legislative requirements to conduct a coal mine waste gas project and earn Australian Carbon Credit Units (ACCUs).
 This includes:

-Department of Environment information on the coal mine waste gas method
+Department of Industry, Science, Energy and Resources information on the coal mine waste gas method

 Coal mine waste gas - project application guidance